josmar-crwdstffng/angular/aio/content/guide/deployment.md

     Like the `ng serve` command, this regenerates output files when source files change.

-*   On the second terminal, install a web server \(such as [lite-server](https://github.com/johnpapa/lite-server)\), and run it against the output folder.
+*   On the second terminal, install a web server \(such as [lite-server](https://github.com/johnpapa/lite-server)\), and run it against the output directory.
     For example:

     <code-example format="shell" language="shell">